TAXIIProject/taxiiproject.github.io/getting-started/whitepaper/index.md

 Ultimately, the result is improved situational awareness and better cyber defense against today’s advanced adversaries.
 Cyber defenders that leverage TAXII have access to more threat data to help correlate and track adversary activity, and a growing number of organizations can develop cyber intelligence capabilities.
-TAXII's benefits can be help sharing participants regardless of the sharing model or security requirements
+TAXII's benefits can help sharing participants regardless of the sharing model or security requirements.

 ## Current Status
 To date, the following TAXII development activities have taken place: